sdetweil/MMM-Config/README.md

 			let when
 			let df=null
 			let field=null
-			let entry = { when : x,  list: config_data.compliments[c]}
+			// set the field structure, we will fix it for custom date/time entries next let entry = { when : x,  list: config_data.compliments[c]}
 			// if the key contains space a space, then its the cron date/time type format if(x.includes(' ')){